uwdata/living-papers/test/data/article/acm.md

 # Authors and Affiliations

 Each author must be defined separately for accurate metadata identification.
 Multiple authors may share one affiliation.
 Authors' names should not be abbreviated; use full first names wherever possible.
-Include authors' e-mail addresses whenever possible ^[TODO: support email addresses].
+Include authors' e-mail addresses whenever possible^[TODO: support email addresses].

 Grouping authors’ names or e-mail addresses, or providing an "e-mail alias," as shown below, is not acceptable: